Asta La Pasta

 Knead dough by flattening, folding it in half and pressing hard with the palm of your hand.
 Rotate 90’ and repeat over and over until dough is a consistent color (no patches of flour or egg mixture) and begins to feel springy.
 Pasta dough should be visibly bumpy but soft and smooth to the touch.
 To test, press a finger into dough.
 The depression made by your finger should spring back almost entirely.
 Flatten dough into a disk 1 ½ inches thick, wrap with saran and place in cooler to rest for 20-30 minutes or until finger divot does not bounce back.
 This means that the gluten that was excited in the kneading process has relaxed and the dough is ready to be rolled and cut.

-Four cheese Alfaro
+Four cheese Alfredo

 yeild: 2